-So what upgrade to your life have you considered in secret?
+So what upgrades to your life have you considered in secret?
 What risk would test your character and push the boundaries of your current skill set?
-If you are a fleet manager or owner operator, what would make going to work more fun?
+If you are a fleet manager or owner-operator, what would make going to work more fun?

 What challenge would make you better if you were to face it?

 To desire a better life doesn’t make us selfish.
 It makes us human.

 To pursue that life, in spite of our fears, is the beginning of the life we want.